highly-classified/highly-classified/README.md

 ---

-## 🔹 Currently Focused On
+##  What I Build

-- Building and learning to ship full-stack applications that solve practical, real-world problems
+- learning to ship full-stack applications that solve practical, real-world problems
 - Developing a product-oriented mindset — from identifying problems to designing usable solutions

 ---

-## 🔹 What I Build
+##  TL;DR

-I’m interested in building software that is not only functional, but also reliable.
+I’m interested in building software that is reliable and novel.
 I care about designing systems that make sense
 <!---— where usability, sustainability, and long-term social impact matter as much as features--->